Key takeaways:

 Legacy vs. cloud-based access control systems

 Access control systems have come a long way since they were introduced.
 Historically, they required an on-site server to store access credentials and software.
-We refer to these older models as “legacy systems.”
+We refer to these older access control models as “legacy systems.”

 Legacy systems are also plagued with the need to be constantly updated since they don’t receive automatic software updates.
 In contrast, cloud-based access control systems are updated by the manufacturer remotely, allowing them to last longer and even receive new features.